Chris-Delcuse/Chris-Delcuse/Educational Background/README.md

 I have been thinking all the time about renewable energies, hybridization and electric car.

-I am therefore undertaking the internship that will allow me to obtain the diploma at an automotive bodywork Compagny.
+I am undertaking the internship that will allow me to obtain the diploma at an automotive bodywork Compagny.

 ![Photography](https://thumb.wikimedia.org/wikipedia/commons/thumb/2/22/GTE_Automotive.jpg/1280px-GTE_Automotive.jpg)
 _GTE Automotive_